© 2026 Alchemii

-How to Get Your Solana Token Listed on Phantom Wallet
+Get Your Solana Token Listed on Phantom Wallet (2026)

-How to get a Solana token displayed properly on Phantom: the exact requirements, how Phantom indexes tokens, what triggers the spam filter, and how to apply for verified status.
+How to get a Solana token displayed on Phantom: exact requirements, how Phantom indexes tokens, what triggers the spam filter, how to apply for verified.

 What "listed on Phantom" actually means